Bramstorp/docker-dev-prod-env-demo/README.md

 close all docker container - `docker-compose -f docker-compose-dev.yml down -v`

 for the dev we do not run nginx for hosting we just simply use ports here react url (localhost:3000) and django url (localhost:8000)

+# SQL settings for dev and prod can be find in .env.dev and .env.prod

+# Postgresql settings for prod can be find in .env.prod.db and dev settings can be find in docker-compose-dev.yml